 - · Crouch (rather than sit) so you can move quickly (and don't stand, so you aren't blocking anyone's view) - · Face the crowd, not the pretty flames or explosions - · During most perimeters, radio communication is hard to maintain; do not attempt to transmit if you think you won't be understandable. - · For major event perimeters (e.g., Man and Temple burns), radio traffic is limited to quadrant leads.
-Turn your radio OFF and check in with your quadrant lead if you need something.
+If you have an event radio turn your radio OFF and check in with your quadrant lead if you need something.